Geometry of transcendental singularities of complex analytic functions and vector fields: Introduction

-This raises a natural question. \emph{Which neighborhoods $U_a(\rho)$ of the singularities of $\Psi_X^{-1}$ contain incomplete trajectories and how many are there?} See the recent work of J. K. Langley \cite{Langley}.
-As an application of Theorem \ref{teo-logaritmicas-separada}, we prove a constructive description of how the incomplete trajectories of $X$ on an arbitrary Riemann surface $M$ arise in a vicinity of an essential singularity $e \in M$.
-Our result is the following.
+This raises a natural question: which neighbourhoods $U_a(\rho)$ of the singularities of $\Psi_X^{-1}$ contain incomplete trajectories, and how many are there?

+As example, the neighbourhoods $U_\infty(\rho)$ of separate singularities over $\infty \in \CW_t$ do not have incomplete trajectories.
+An analogous problem has been recently considered by J. K. Langley \cite{Langley}, \cite{Langley-2} and \cite{Langley-3}.
+As an application of Theorem \ref{teo-logaritmicas-separada}, in \S\ref{localizingIncomplete} we prove a constructive description of how the incomplete trajectories of $X$ on a Riemann surface $M$ arise in a vicinity of an essential singularity.

-{Theorem \ref{Teo:ValAsintotico-TrayIncompleta}} \begin{theorem}[Finite asymptotic values and incomplete trajectories] Let $X$ be a singular complex analytic vector field on $M$ with an essential singularity at $e \in M$.
+\begin{theo8}[Localizing incomplete trajectories] Let $X$ be a singular complex analytic vector field on $M$ with an essential singularity at $z_{\tt s} \in M$.

-\begin{enumerate}[label=\arabic*),leftmargin=*] \item Any neighborhood $U_a(\rho)$ of a transcendental singularity $U_a$ of $\Psi_X^{-1}$ over a finite asymptotic value $a\in\CC_t$, contains an infinite number of incomplete trajectories of $X$.
+\begin{enumerate}[label=\arabic*),leftmargin=*] \item Any neighbourhood $U_a(\rho)$, of an essential transcendental singularity $U_a$ of $\Psi_X^{-1}$ over a finite asymptotic value $a\in\CC_t$, contains an infinite number of incomplete trajectories of $X$.